Qvanlom/BayesTraitsAssist/README.md

 - Go to the new service account → “Keys” tab
 - Click “Add Key” → “Create new key” → Choose JSON*
 - Download file and rename it to "credentials.json" if necessary
-- Under credentials, copy email.
+- Under credentials, copy email
 - Share the Google Sheet you plan to use Bayes Traits with with that email(as editor)

 2. Add to BayesTraits folder: